 Hoping to give the cruel and unusual punishment clause a more workable application, the Supreme Court began to follow the "evolving standards of decency" test.
-In 1958 Chief Justice Earl Warren wrote that the clause "must draw its meaning from the evolving standards of decency that mark the progress of a maturing society."
+In 1958, Chief Justice Earl Warren wrote that the clause "must draw its meaning from the evolving standards of decency that mark the progress of a maturing society."
 (Trop v.
 Dulles, 356 U.S. 86, 100-101 (1958).)
 The Court continues to follow the evolving standards approach today.

-The evolving standards approach looks not only at the nature of the punishment in each case, but also whether it fits the severity of the crime.
+The evolving standards approach looks not only at the nature of the punishment in each case but also at whether it fits the severity of the crime.
 Courts look to the sentences for other criminals in the state where the crime occurred, and the sentences for the same crime in other states.
-When more serious offenses result in less punishment than the punishment being examined; or when other states punish the identical crime less severely, a court is likely to conclude that the punishment does not fit the crime and strike the sentence.
+When more serious offenses result in less punishment than the punishment being examined, or when other states punish the identical crime less severely, a court is likely to conclude that the punishment does not fit the crime and strike the sentence.

 The cruel and unusual punishment clause also applies to conditions of incarceration.
 Prison officials may not deprive inmates of "the basic necessities of life, which include reasonably adequate food, clothing, shelter, sanitation, and necessary medical attention."
 (Newman v.
-State of Alabama, 559 F.2d 283 (5th Cir.
+Alabama, 559 F.2d 283 (5th Cir.
 1977).)
 Nor may they "maliciously and sadistically" use force to harm inmates.
 (Hudson v.
 McMillian, 503 U.S. 1 (1992).)